wighawag/tutorial-hardhat-deploy/README.md

 await deployments.fixture(["Token"]);
 ```

 Remember the deploy script we wrote earlier?
 This line allow to execute it prior to the test.
-It also generates an evm_snapshot automatically so if you write many tests, and they all refer to that fixture.
-This means that behind the scenes it does not redeploy it again and again, instead it automatically reverts to a previous state, speeding up your tests significantly!
+It also generates an evm_snapshot automatically so if you write many tests, and they all refer to that fixture, the deployment will not be reexecuted.
+Indeed, behind the scene it does not redeploy it again and again, instead it automatically reverts to a previous state, speeding up your tests significantly!

 ```typescript